SharanM7/phpBasics/README.md

-# First commit for phpbasics
+# First commit for phpbasics!